SamShanks1/automated-recon-ng/README.md

 A shell script to automate the use of recon-ng v5.

 How to use:
-Run as bash: ./recon.sh Domain.com company

-replacing domain.com with the desired domain and company with the desired company.
+Run as bash: "./recon.sh Domain.com company" replacing domain.com with the desired domain and company with the desired company.

 Output:
 Three files will be generated: domain.csv and domain.html in the execution path and $domain$stamp.log in recon-ng path.